 Debunking TED myths

-In one sense, this is true — we curate our speaker list and our TED Talks lineup very carefully.
+In one sense, yes — we curate our speaker list and our TED Talks lineup very carefully.
 And we "curate" our audience at conferences to make sure we have a balanced, diverse group that can support our mission of bringing great ideas to the world for free.

 But we also work hard not to be elitist in ways that matter.
 We actively seek out ideas from all over the world in multiple languages.
 We work to diversify both our lineup and our attendee roster, devoting time and budget to seeking out and supporting attendees who couldn't afford to come on their own, but who'll be great contributors.
 We also devote significant time and money to bringing TED Talks to people who lack access to broadband or have other accessibility issues.
 We hope the proof of the pudding is that our talks are available for free to anyone in the world.